Services for Child Care Providers

 Family Child Care Training

-Victoria CCRR’s Family Child Care Training uses the three levels of instruction as developed by the Canadian Child Care Federation, a national organization whose mission is to achieve excellence through early learning and child care.
+Victoria CCRR’s Family Child Care Training uses the levels of instruction as developed by the Canadian Child Care Federation, a national organization whose mission is to achieve excellence through early learning and child care.
 Family Child Care Training prepares candidates to offer quality child care in their home.
 Topics include: